Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 I made functions for printing the deck of cards and preparing for how they will be printed in game.

+### 2024-01-06 - Brief description
+I made a function to remove a card in the middle of the deck.
+I started on a function to actually play the game
+I started making a function to recursively call and handle war in case it happens many times in a row.

 ## Riasat Audhy

 ### 2024-01-03 - Brief description